tomger/alive-server/README.md

 If that sounds scary, check out [this screencast](https://vimeo.com/185270726) of an older version of the web editor.

 ## Contribute

+##### Current features
+- The server accepts Framer JSON and PNG assets through HTTP POST
+- The web client can edit and compile CoffeeScript for **each artboard**.
+- Navigate through code by clicking on artboard previews.
+- Autocomplete for Framer framework and layer names.
+- **Invision style** point and click hotspots with artboard previews.
+- Sharing using a read-only ID.

 ##### Wanted features